brigham4210/Docker_DS460/customizing_containers.md

 * `exec` makes a running container execute what follows.

 ## Managing Containers
+Run a new container from our image:
+`docker run -d -it our_image bash`
+* The `-d` flag runs the container detached, in the backround.

+Now try running our command again:
+`docker exec new_container python another.py`

+Containers save changes made to an image, but not the image itself.
+Our image doesn't contain our file.
+Our file only exists in the other container.

 If we run `docker ps -a` again, we can see all our containers.
 We can remove containers, but only if they are not running first:
 `docker stop some_container`

 Now we can use `docker rm some_container` to delete a container.
 We can also delete images with `docker rmi some_image`.
-You cannot delete an image if any container exists that uses the image.
+You cannot delete an image if any container exists using the image.